 – No Depression, Journal of Roots Music

 Steinbock’s debut studio album, Out of Blue, was primarily recorded live in the rural Pacific Northwest, on the stage of the 100 year-old OK Theatre in Enterprise, Oregon.
-The record is a shining example of modern Americana songcraft, painting with colors of rock n’ roll, gospel-soul, country and blues, with features by fellow troubadours John Craigie, Ayla Nereo, and Rainbow Girls.
+The record is an exemplar of contemporary American songcraft, painting with colors of rock n’ roll, gospel-soul, country and blues, with features by fellow troubadours John Craigie, Ayla Nereo, and Rainbow Girls.